Renovating a Women's Refuge: Escaping Domestic Violence

 Our approach in Great Britain

 We partner with charities, councils and organisations that have housing stock, whether it’s an empty home, a refuge, or an out-of-use building.
-We then bring our construction and project management expertise to refurbish and rebuild, turning these buildings into liveable and accessible spaces for people to live in.
+We then bring our construction and project management expertise to refurbish and rebuild, making these buildings into liveable and accessible spaces for people to live in.

 Our partnership with P&G

-The volunteers get to be directly involved in the work they’re supporting.
+Our volunteers get to be directly involved in the work they’re supporting.
 They get to see all the good work they’re doing with a paintbrush in hand and up on the ladder – not excluding all the dirty work – making sure the places we’ve renovated feel like new.

 A platform for a new start